Smirnov words and the Delta Conjectures: `Catalan' case via fundamental quasisymmetric expansion

 In this section, we give an expansion for $\SW_{x;q}(n,k,l)$ in terms of fundamental quasisymmetric functions.
-This is a useful, compact way to rewrite the expansion into segmented Smirnov words.
-Before doing that, we need to introduce the concept of \emph{standardization}.
+This is a compact way to rewrite the expansion into segmented Smirnov words.
+We then use it to compute $\langle \SF(n,k,l), e_n \rangle$, which is the coefficient of $s_{1^n}$ in the Schur expansion of $\SF(n,k,l)$.
+Is it thus the (conjectured) graded dimension of the sign-isotypical component of the $(1,2)$-coinvariant module.
+This is often referred to as the `Catalan' case, as, for the classical shuffle theorem, $\langle \nabla e_n, e_n \rangle$ yields a $(q,t)$-analogue of the Catalan numbers.